Mid Cornwall · TR2

 Why Probus is its own job.

-Conservation Area covers the village core including the church.
+Around Probus (TR2), conservation Area covers the village core including the church.
 Tregothnan Estate (the largest private estate in Cornwall) lies to the south and shapes some adjacent applications.
 For loft conversion specifically, parts of Probus sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Probus project as a TR2-area job first — not a generic Cornwall job with a postcode bolted on.
+Reading Probus properly up front saves more time than any drawing tool ever will.
+Most of our loft conversion work in Probus lands on traditional cob and granite cottages, with detailing that has to nod to the wider Ladock streetscape.

 Planning note